3 Best Russian Channels on Roku to Learn the Language

 This channel is essentially various children’s animated shows made by the same production company.
 There’s no television guide available and no subtitles at this time.

-How Can Watching Shows and Films on Roku Help Me Learn Russian?
+How Can Watching Roku Help Me Learn Russian?

-• Many Russian channels on Roku have Russian subtitles, so you can work on understanding Cyrillic script and connecting different written words to spoken words.
+- Many Russian channels on Roku have Russian subtitles, so you can work on understanding Cyrillic script and connecting different written words to spoken words.
 Watching television shows with subtitles can help you read, listen to and comprehend Russian.
-How helpful is that?
-And you barely have to do any work to get in some light practice!
+It’s why learning programs, such as FluentU, add subtitles to their video content so that they can immerse their viewers in the language.

 Ready to binge-watch some Russian television on your Roku?